Premium ProductReports

 Who Should Skip It

-Almost everyone else.
-If you walk one to two hours a day, need to fold and store the pad, or simply cannot justify $1,299, the WalkingPad P1 or Z1 delivers the same core walking experience for a third of the price.
+Most people, honestly.
+If you walk one to two hours a day, need to fold and store the pad, or simply cannot justify $1,299, the WalkingPad P1 or Z1 delivers the same core walking experience for a fraction of the price.

 Final Recommendation